 A Lead Trust involves an agreement between you (the donor) and a trustee that provides income to the York County History Center for a specified number of years.
-At the end of that period the trust property typically passes to an heir.
-Securities or other appreciated assets may be contributed to establish a charitable lead trust.
+At the end of that period, the trust property typically passes to an heir.
+Securities or other appreciated assets may be contributed to establishing a charitable lead trust.

 Gifts of Real Estate

-Property gifts of personal residences, second homes, income property and vacant land can bring benefits to the History Center.
-These offer a wide variety of tax and other benefits.
-Any property gift must be reviewed in details prior to consideration.
+Property gifts of personal residences, second homes, income property, and vacant land can bring benefits to the History Center.
+These offer a wide variety of taxes and other benefits.
+Any property gift must be reviewed in detail prior to consideration.
 At times it is not practical for the History Center to accept real estate gifts.

 Retirement accounts assets, if left to anyone other than a spouse, may be subject to high taxes.
 By designating the York County History Center as the recipient of any benefits remaining in your retirement plan, you may reduce the taxes on those assets.

 You may wish to make the York County History Center a beneficiary of an insurance policy.